LOHKER/LOHK/README.md

 <b>Pending:</b>

-- Since the primary functionalities of the LOHK is complete, we plan to implement the following:
+- Since the primary functionalities of LOHK is complete, we plan to implement the following:
   - Further front-end development to achieve a polished, intuitive UI
   - Allow the user to remove any information if they wish to remove a previously created input
 - If we also have time to work, after front-end is achieved, we wish to implement the following: